-The Winter Fine Art and Antiques Fair, Olympia has no datelines.
+The Winter Olympia Art and Antiques has no datelines.
 However, it is a traditional Fair and all exhibits must be of an appropriate quality and in the spirit of the Fair.
 Contemporary work will only be allowed to be exhibited if the artist and his/her work satisfy the following criteria:

 (a) They are internationally recognised and established and/or;

 (b) They are represented in internationally renowned museums and collections and/or;

 (c) They belong to an established school or art movement, and the work of art has been created in the period in which it would appear to have been created and/or;